contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added the HookName data name `visited` (as in `?passage's visited`), which allows you to select links that point to visited passages, and change the unique colour these links have.
  * Colours now have an alpha `a` data value, containing the alpha value given to the `(hsl:)` and `(rgb:)` macros - `(hsl: 130, 1, 0.5, 0.2)'s a` is 0.2.
  * Colours now have an `lch` data value, which contains a datamap of LCH color space values for that colour (corresponding to the numbers given to the new `(lch:)` macro).
 Because LCH's values conflict with HSL's, the LCH values are inside this datamap instead of directly accessible from the colour itself.
+ * As an error-checking feature, you can now force your story's variables to only ever hold certain datatypes, so that data of the wrong type can't be set to them. `(set: num-type $funds to 0)` will force an error to occur if a non-number is ever put into $funds, such as by `(set: $funds to "200")`.
+You can use this syntax with temp variables, too.
+ * Added the `lambda` and `macro` datatypes, and the `boolean` datatype can now be shortened to `bool`.

 #####Macros